normanrink/cfdlang/README.md

 The common use case of CFDlang is to generate efficient and parallel code for tensor kernels inside a larger simulation project.
 In this context, CFDlang kernels are typically compiled at simulation runtime.
-This requires linking against the CFDlang runtime library and managing a `TensorContext` context and various handles that are involved in compiling and executing CFDlang kernels.
+This requires linking against the CFDlang runtime library and managing a `TensorContext` and various handles that are involved in compiling and executing CFDlang kernels.

 Simple examples of CFDlang kernels and their integration into C++ applications can be found in the `tests` subdirectory.
-While the file `test.1.cpp` executes a very simple CFDlang kernel, while `test.AxAxA.cpp` implements the so-called _interpolation_ kernel from high-order CFD simulations.
+While the file `test.1.cpp` executes a very simple CFDlang kernel, the file `test.AxAxA.cpp` implements the so-called _interpolation_ kernel from high-order CFD simulations.
 Executable binaries for both tests are part of the default `make` target.
 Note that when running the binaries for these tests, command line arguments must be given that specify the dimensions of the tensors involved in the respective CFDlang kernel.